Rules

 1.3 Federal and State Law

-1.5 Competitors and spectators are expected to conduct themselves in a courteous and sportsmanlike manner at all times.
+1.5 Participants and spectators are expected to conduct themselves in a courteous and sportsmanlike manner at all times.
 Any person who violates this rule may be ejected from the event site at the Match Director’s discretion.

 1.6 Clothing with any offensive or obscene logos, sayings, pictures, or drawings must not be worn or displayed while at the event site.